loopbio/python-motifapi/README.md

    * `camera_relative` (optional, Motif 5 and above only)
      * `True`: if true all absolute and relative dates are relative to the start of the recording
      * `False` (default): all dates are absolute, and monotonic expressions are relative to 1-Jan-1970

+**Camera Relative Schedules**

+Please ensure you have read the [full documentation](README.cronex.md) on cron triggers first.
+Often one needs to schedule events not in the conventional cron sense - relative to the date and time of the day, but instead wants to schedule operations relative to when a recording was started.
+If a task is scheduled with `camera_relative=True` then dates are interpreted differently.
+For example the expression

+ * `0 5 * ? * * *`
+   * with `camera_relative=False` means execute the task *at second :00 of minute :05 of every hour*
+     * e.g. Fri May 17 16:05:00 UTC 2019, Fri May 17 17:05:00 UTC 2019, Fri May 17 18:05:00 UTC 2019
+   * with `camera_relative=False` means execute the task *at second :00 of minute :05 of every hour* relative to when recording was started.
+     * e.g., for a recording started at Fri May 17 13:14:00 UTC 2019, the task would trigger at Fri May 17 13:19:00 UTC 2019, Fri May 17 14:19:00 UTC 2019, etc.

+With monotonic triggers `7%7` or `%10` this can be confusing.
+Monotonic triggers execute *every unit of time*.
+For example the expression

+ * `0 * %2 ? * * *`
+    * with `camera_relative=False` means *execute every 2 hours starting at 00:00:00*
+      * e.g. Fri May 17 00:00:00 UTC 2019, Fri May 17 02:00:00 UTC 2019
+    * with `camera_relative=True` means *execute every 2 hours starting at the time of recording start*

 **API**